-In addition to the elements covered in the Staff Acceptable Use Policy (AUP), all staff are responsible for ensuring that:
+Alongside the Staff Acceptable Use Policy (AUP), all staff are responsible for ensuring that:

-- They have an up to date awareness of online safety matters and of the schools current online safety policy and practices - They attend the training provided by the school about online safety and all new staff receive online safety training as part of their induction programme, ensuring that they fully understand the school online safety policy, Acceptable Usage and Child Protection Policies. - They have read, understood and signed the school Staff Acceptable Usage Policy (AUP) - They do not 'be-friend' any pupil or pupil family member on social media in a social context whilst the pupil is at the school - Online safety issues are embedded in all aspects of the curriculum and other school activities - Ensure that pupils understand and follow the school's online safety and acceptable usage policies - Ensure that pupils have a good understanding of research skills and the need to avoid plagiarism and uphold copyright regulations - They monitor ICT activity in lessons, extracurricular and extended school activities - In lessons where Internet use is pre-planned, pupils should be guided to sites checked as suitable for their use and that processes are in place for dealing with any unsuitable material that is found in Internet searches. - All staff should be aware that emails can be part of Freedom of Information requests so all correspondence needs to be professional, courtesy and respectful
+- They have an up to date awareness of online safety matters and of the schools current online safety policy and practices - Adhere to any procedures and policies that are implemented to support remote learning for both staff and pupils and communication with parents / carers - They attend the training provided by the school about online safety and all new staff receive online safety training as part of their induction programme, ensuring that they fully understand the school online safety policy, Acceptable Usage and Child Protection Policies.

-• If confidential information / information under the data protection act is being sent by email it must be sent through the secure email system
+- They have read, understood and signed the school Staff Acceptable Usage Policy (AUP) - They do not 'be-friend' any pupil or pupil family member on social media in a social context whilst the pupil is at the school - Online safety issues are embedded in all aspects of the curriculum and other school activities - Ensure that pupils understand and follow the school's online safety and acceptable usage policies - Ensure that pupils have a good understanding of research skills and the need to avoid plagiarism and uphold copyright regulations - They monitor ICT activity in lessons, extracurricular and extended school activities - In lessons where Internet use is pre-planned, pupils should be guided to sites checked as suitable for their use and that processes are in place for dealing with any unsuitable material that is found in Internet searches. - All staff should be aware that emails can be part of Freedom of Information requests so all correspondence needs to be professional, courtesy and respectful - If confidential information / information under the data protection act is being sent by email it must be sent through the secure email system